sharplabBIU/sharplabbiu.github.io/_pages/mentoring.md

 ## learning through experience

-It is my job to ensure students have the tools to critically evaluate their new hypotheses.
-This involves exposing them tools to measure key variables in their hypotheses and statistical methods to determine the level of credibility they should re-assign to their hypotheses after collecting data.
 Fostering scientific creativity is best achieved through a project-oriented approach.
-We use interactive coding tools, such as Jupyter Notebooks, to facilitate this.
+We use interactive coding tools, such as Jupyter Notebooks, to experiment with algorithms that instantiate our new hypotheses.
+It is my job to ensure students learn the tools to measure key variables in their hypotheses and statistical methods to evaluate their veracity.